 - Network settings: Select 'Google' to get ideas for Google Search or select 'Google and search partners' to get ideas for Google Search, other Google search sites like Maps and Google search partner sites (sites that partner with Google to show ads).

-- Breakdown by device: Break down your average monthly searches by computers, mobile devices with full browsers and tablets with full browsers.
+- Breakdown by platforms: Break down your average monthly searches by computers, mobile devices with full browsers and tablets with full browsers.

-- Breakdown by location: See how many clicks your keywords get in each of your targeted locations.
+- Breakdown by locations: Understand how many clicks your keywords get in each of your targeted locations.